 But is it better to read or listen to a book?
 Moreover, how do our opinions and thoughts of a story fluctuate if we experience a story through different mediums?
 To find out, we turned to comparison.

 Relative Insight uses text analysis to analyse and compare qualitative data, leveraging comparison to pinpoint the differences in words, phrases, grammar, topic and emotion that are more prevalent in one data set over another.
-This form of analysis enables us to highlight the differences in how people talk about each medium and discover key audience insights about readers and listeners.
+This form of consumer insight analysis enables us to highlight the differences in how people talk about each medium and discover key consumer insights about readers and listeners.